-Located at the mouth of the Rio Cantaro, and named after the nearby village of the same name, Rena Majore is a yellow-sand beach nine kilometers to the southwest of Santa Teresa di Gallura.
+Located at the mouth of the Rio Cantaro, and named after the nearby village of the same name, Rena Majore is a yellow-sand beach 9 kilometers to the southwest of Santa Teresa di Gallura.

-This vast beach (two kilometers long!) is a wild and rugged one, with a stretch of sand dotted with rocks and boulders and waves that crash against the shore.
+This vast beach (2 kilometers long!) is a wild and rugged one, with a stretch of sand dotted with rocks and boulders and waves that crash against the shore.
 It’s not always the best beach for swimming – especially when the winds are high – but it’s a popular favorite for windsurfers.